5.3 Schedule C - Summary of Allocations and Designations

 Since 2016, there have been limits to the elections that can be made under subsections 104(13.1) and 104(13.2) of the Income Tax Act (federal statute), which allow the trust to designate, for a taxation year, a portion of its income that is not deemed paid and did not become payable to its beneficiaries.
 These designations can no longer be made if the trust's taxable income (taking into account the amounts of the designations) for the year is higher than zero.

-Furthermore, if the beneficiary of an alter ego trust, a spousal trust, a joint spousal trust or a trust to which property has been transferred under circumstances that favor the application of the rollover rule dies during the year, no amount can be designated by the trust for a given year to any beneficiary other than the deceased beneficiary.
+Furthermore, where the beneficiary of an alter ego trust, a spousal trust, a joint spousal trust or a trust to which property has been transferred under circumstances that favor the application of the rollover rule dies during the year, no amount can be designated by the trust for a given year to any beneficiary other than the deceased beneficiary.

 Complete Part 4 of Schedule C. Enclose a copy of all documents submitted to the CRA for the designations (for example, the trust's T3 return and the document showing the income covered by the designations under subsections 104(13.1) and 104(13.2)).